ablomm/ablomm-cpu/docs/cpu/timer.md

 The simulator will map the timer to addresses `0x4000` to `0x4003`, as documented in the [Simulator document](simulator.md#memory-map).

-Therefore, the registers are memory mapped as follows:
+Therefore, the registers are memory-mapped as follows:

 | Register | Address |
 |---|---|